jwar28/jwar28/README.md

 ## 💻 Software Developer in progress...

 Technologist in Analysis and Development of Information Systems.
+Frontend Lover

 - Learning everything that I find fun
 - Seeking best practices